ferdymercury/RayTraceDicom/README.md

 ------------
 The core of the code within this repository is based on the PhD project of Joakim da Silva, developed with in the ENTERVISION Marie Curie Initial Training Network.

+The code is licensed under GPLv3.
 When (re)using this code, attribution to Joakim da Silva must be granted and relevant papers must be cited:
 - https://doi.org/10.1088/0031-9155/60/12/4777